rinshankaihou/refinedc/ANNOTATIONS.md

 The last three type expressions constructors respectively correspond to quoted Coq code (interpreted as a type expression), type ellipses, and parentheses.
-A type expression ellipsis is only meaningful in a `rc::ptr_type` annotation.
+A type expression ellipsis is only meaningful in a `rc::typedef` annotation.

 **Note on parsing priorities:** Binders always have the largest possible scope and refinements (i.e., `@`) binds stronger than consrtains (i.e., `&`).